Dangerous brew: Ocean heat and La Nina combo likely mean more Atlantic hurricanes this summer

 Climate change generally is making the strongest hurricanes even more intense, making storms rain more and making them rapidly intensify more, McNoldy said.

-This year, Colorado State University — which pioneered hurricane season forecasting decades ago — is forecasting a season that's overall 71% stronger and busier than the average season with 23 named storms and 11 hurricanes.

-That's at “levels comparable to some of the busiest seasons on record,” said Klotzbach.
+Graham, a former National Hurricane Center director, said because warmer oceans are making storms intensify more rapidly, people need to be prepared early for everything.
+All the worst Category 5 hurricanes with winds greater than 156 miles per hour that have hit the United States weren’t even strong enough to be hurricanes three days prior to landfall.

-Klotzbach and his team gave a 62% probability that the United States will be hit with a major hurricane with winds of at least 111 mph.
+Klotzbach and his team at Colorado State University — which pioneered hurricane season forecasting — gave a 62% probability that the United States will be hit with a major hurricane with winds of at least 111 mph.
 Normally the chance is 43%.
 The Caribbean has a two-out-of-three chance of getting hit by a major hurricane and the U.S. Gulf Coast has a 42% likelihood of getting smacked by such a storm, the CSU forecast said.
 For the U.S. East Coast the chance of being hit by a major hurricane is 34%.

 Klotzbach said he doesn't see how something could shift soon enough to prevent a busy season this year.